RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 Migration Possibilities
 ------------------------

-With the OTOBO Migration Interface it is possible to perform the following migrations:
+With the OTOBO Migration Interface it is possible to employ the following migration strategies:

-1. A 1:1 migration on the same application server with the same database server.

-2. A streamlined migration where the source database is first copied to the target database server.

-3. A general migration where many combinations are possible.
+1. The general strategy where many combinations are possible.

     1. Change server: Migrate and simultaneously move to a new application server.